ratschlab/dpsom/eicu_preproc/README.txt

-Computational pipeline used to reproduce the eICU pre-processed used in the Variational pSOM project.
+Computational pipeline used to reproduce the eICU pre-processed data used in the DPSOM project